Ohio Marijuana Laws

 Note that prices vary from one dispensary to the other.
 Ohio puts no cap on the prices of marijuana products.
 Prices vary depending on the strain, weight, and type of product.
 According to a survey conducted by the Ohio Medical Marijuana Control Program, many Ohio medical marijuana patients spend up to $300 a month on medical marijuana.
 You can find their locations by using the dispensary location tool on the Ohio medical marijuana website.
 Some dispensaries in Ohio offer curbside pickup services in addition to storefront sales.

-When recreational marijuana sale starts in Ohio in 2024, eligible adults will be able to buy cannabis and cannabis products at licensed dispensaries.
-In addition to dispensaries, the Ohio DCC will also license cultivators to grow marijuana used in products sold at these dispensaries.
+When recreational marijuana sales started in Ohio on August 6, 2024, eligible adults were able to buy adult-use cannabis and cannabis products at licensed dispensaries.
+In addition to dispensaries, the Ohio DCC licensed cultivators to grow marijuana used in products sold at these dispensaries.
 The state’s recreational marijuana law also allows adults, aged 21 or older, to grow up to 6 marijuana plants at home for personal use.

 Penalties for Marijuana-related Crimes in Ohio